busterwood/Ducks/README.md

 }
 ```

+If the type's static methods do not exactly match the target interface then an `InvalidCastException` will be thrown.

 ## Why delegate duck typing?

 It is easy to get a delegate for a single method interface, but not the other way around, `Ducks` makes this easy, for example: